You are here

 V. Subject Areas

-Four important areas for supporting the Pace Law School curriculum are Environment, Health, Energy, and International Law.
-All four of these areas comprise a huge body of government information, much of it not appropriate for a law collection.
-Thus, selections must be made judiciously, but as comprehensively as needed to support the curriculum.
+Some of the important subject areas in the Pace Law School curriculum are Environment, Health, Energy, and International Law.
+There is a huge body of government information available in these and other areas within Pace Law Library’s selection profile.
+Not all of the government titles we receive through the FDLP are appropriate for a law school collection, and thus selections must be made judiciously, but as comprehensively as needed to support Pace Law School’s curriculum.

 Selections made for the general public include all the items in the Legal Requirements & Program Regulations of the Federal Depository Library Program Basic Collection; selected portions of the U.S. Census; Occupational Outlook Handbook; World Factbook; Congressional District Atlas; IRS taxpayer information publications; Foreign Relations of the United States; Social Security Administration publications; and State Department publications (nearly all of which are now available electronically via the Internet or on CD-ROM).
 Most of these items are also used by our primary patrons.